A table with... Samantha Wolfson

 Are you the talker or the listener during dinner?

 I used to be the talker, no surprise there, but I’ve learned to really listen.
 My mom always said, “You have two ears and one mouth for a reason.”
 I think I’ve finally grown into that advice.
 These days, I love drawing stories out of other people and ask really hard questions.
+When you host hundreds of women around tables, you realize that listening is where the real connection happens.
+People don’t always need advice….they need space.
+And that moment when someone feels seen at your table?
+That’s worth more than being the loudest voice.

-What’s your go-to dish to impress without
+What’s your go-to dish to impress without stress?

 Caramelized shallot and anchovy pasta.
 It’s rich, salty, and unapologetically simple.
 Tossed with parsley, served with a glass of white wine, and you’ve basically mesmerized your guests without trying.
 It’s one of those dishes that makes people think you’ve been cooking for hours when really, it’s 45 minutes (mostly just to carmelize the shallots) and good music.
 The smell alone feels like an invitation - cozy, confident, a little indulgent.
 It’s my edible version of “effortless.”